olcio69/Shell/README.md

 # SO-shell
-Template for the shell project in Operating Systems course at tcs@JU.
+Creating a functioning Shell script in C, which handles pipelines, background processes, operating on files and basic builtins.
+Created as a part of Operating Systems course @TCS UJ